 Christina Stapley has grown more than 300 herbs, for over 45 years.
 Her third of an acre teaching garden in Hampshire was featured on television on numerous occasions, most recently she had appeared on Autumnwatch and the Antiques Road Trip, and was popular with visiting groups inspired by her talks.

 Her talks are on varying aspects of herb use, both historical and modern.
-The pandemic has resulted in these being moved online including the popular Herbs to Aid the Gardener, Compassionate and Protective Herbs and Medicinal Trees in Garden and Hedgerow.
+Examples are the popular Herbs to Aid the Gardener, Compassionate and Protective Herbs and Medicinal Trees in Garden and Hedgerow.
 The range of subjects is wide: cultivation, cookery, spices and exotic plants, fragrances, herbal medicine, herbs in history, folklore and crafts.

 Requests for bespoke talks are welcomed.

 Workshops from her home in Hampshire led to her three books on growing and using herbs which were written in response to the frequent question from attendees, “I can’t remember all this.
 Will you write it down?”

 Shortly after the publication of Herbwise Naturally in 1993 Dr. Peter Reynolds asked Christina to think about how the Celts would have used herbs in the Iron Age and to take historical workshops at nearby Butser Ancient Farm.
 A deep interest in history had been behind her initial interest in herbs for writing a historical novel and she took up the challenge of research and practical experiment with recipes willingly.

 Roman days and craft sessions followed and about this time Christina decided to take a degree in herbal medicine, becoming a qualified practitioner in 2004.